HungerBattleArena/core-contracts/frontend_onchain.md

 - Frontend should not let the fighter choose an arbitrary stake amount
 - Match can start only when both `WIN` pool and `LOSE` pool are greater than 0
 - Fighter share = 20% of losing-side pool on fighter win
-- Fee = 2% of each winner claim
+- Fee = 2% of profit only
 - Minimum bet = `1 HACKATHON` (`1000000000` base units)
 - Maximum bet = `1000 HACKATHON` (`1000000000000` base units)
 - If fighter wins:
-  - fighter claim = `fighter stake + 20% of losing-side pool`, then 2% fee
+  - fighter claim = `fighter stake + 20% of losing-side pool`, and the 2% fee is charged only on the `20%` profit part
-  - winning viewers split the remaining losing-side pool proportionally, then each viewer also pays 2% fee on their claim
+  - winning viewers split the remaining losing-side pool proportionally, and each viewer pays 2% fee only on the profit part, not on the original bet
 - If fighter loses:
-  - LOSE-side viewers split the WIN-side pool proportionally and pay 2% fee on each claim
+  - LOSE-side viewers split the WIN-side pool proportionally and pay 2% fee only on the profit part
 - If match is cancelled before both sides are funded:
   - viewers refund bets manually
   - fighter claims stake back manually